-The ANC Foundation (a private, 501 C-3 tax exempt,nonprofit corporation) provides scholarships to students attending ANC.
+The ANC Foundation (a private, 501 C-3 tax exempt,nonprofit corporation) provides scholarships to students attending ANC through private contributions.
 The College's Foundation, created in 1977, is one of the most successful two-year college foundations in the state.
 The foundation's assets include endowments for scholarships, farmland, facilities such as the Moore Center, the Harry L. Crisp Center, and is directed by a Board of Governors.
+Scholarships are constantly being sought and one-time opportunities occur on a regular basis.
 Gifts may be made at any time by contacting the Development Office.
 Memorials and gifts are acknowledged to both the donor and the person or family being honored.